 - optional: coarse sugar for sprinkling on crust

 - Make the filling: In a large bowl, stir the cherries, sugar, cornstarch, lemon juice, vanilla, and almond extract together until thoroughly combined.
-Set filling aside in the refrigerator as the oven preheats.
-This gives the filling a chance to rest.
+Cover filling and place in the refrigerator as you roll out the pie dough or for up to 24 hours.

 - Preheat oven to 400°F (204°C).

 - Arrange the lattice: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 inches diameter.
 Using a pastry wheel, sharp knife, or pizza cutter, cut strips of dough—I cut four strips 2 inches wide and two strips 1 inch wide.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
-(See video above!)
 Press the edges of the strips into the bottom pie crust edges to seal.
 Use a small paring knife to trim off excess dough.
-Flute or crimp the edges with a fork, if desired.
+Flute or crimp the edges with a fork.

 - Lightly brush the top of the pie crust with the egg wash.
 Sprinkle the top with coarse sugar, if using.

 - Place the pie onto a large baking sheet and bake for 20 minutes.
-Keeping the pie in the oven, turn the temperature down to 375°F (190°C) and bake for an additional 30-40 minutes or until the top crust is golden brown and the filling juices have been bubbling up around the edges or through the lattice/vents for at least 5 minutes. **After the first 20 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.
+Keeping the pie in the oven, turn the temperature down to 375°F (190°C) and bake for an additional 30-40 minutes or until the top crust is golden brown and the filling juices have been bubbling up around the edges or through the lattice/vents for at least 5 minutes. **After the first 20 minutes of bake time, I recommend placing a pie crust shield on the crust’s edges to prevent it from over-browning too quickly.**

-- Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
-Make 1 day in advance—after it cools, cover tightly and keep at room temperature.
+- Make Ahead / Freezing Instructions: There are a couple ways to make this pie ahead of time.
+Prepare the pie in full 1 day in advance—after pie cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
-Prepared fillings can also be frozen up to 3 months, thaw overnight in the refrigerator before spooning into dough and reducing the juice.
+Prepared filling (with juices) can also be frozen up to 3 months, thaw overnight in the refrigerator before spooning into dough and reducing the juice.